-For the individual port areas, inflation-adjusted personal income impacts during the period from combined ocean non-tribal commercial troll and recreational salmon fisheries averaged approximately \$1.3 million in Neah Bay, ranging from \$0.4 million in 2008 to \$2.2 million in 2004; \$0.7 million in La Push, ranging from \$0.3 million in 2016 to \$1 million in 2015; \$6.7 million in Westport, ranging from \$3 million in 2008 to \$10.2 million in 2015; \$3.3 million in Ilwaco, ranging from \$1.2 million in 2008 to \$5.8 million in 2014; and \$1.5 million in Astoria, ranging from \$0.7 million in 2008 to \$3.1 million in 2014.
+For the individual port areas, inflation-adjusted personal income impacts during the period from combined ocean non-tribal commercial troll and recreational salmon fisheries averaged approximately \$1.3 million in Neah Bay, ranging from \$0.4 million in 2008 to \$2.2 million in 2004; \$0.7 million in La Push, ranging from \$0.3 million in 2016 to \$1 million in 2015; \$6.7 million in Westport, ranging from \$3 million in 2008 to \$10.2 million in 2015; \$3.3 million in Ilwaco, ranging from \$1.2 million in 2008 to \$5.8 million in 2014; and \$1.5 million in Astoria, ranging from \$0.7 million in 2008 to \$3.1 million in 2014 (Figure 5.1.b and Table 5.1.a).

-2008 was the lowest year for combined non-tribal ocean salmon fishery inflation-adjusted personal income impacts during the period overall and for three of the five affected port areas: Neah Bay, Westport and Ilwaco, while 2016 was the lowest year for La Push and Astoria.
-2014 had the highest inflation-adjusted combined salmon fishery personal income impacts during the period overall and also for two port areas: Ilwaco and Astoria.
-The highest years for the remaining three port areas were 2004 for Neah Bay, and 2015 for both La Push and Westport.
+2008 was the lowest year for combined non-tribal ocean salmon fishery personal income impacts during the period overall and for three of the five affected port areas: Neah Bay, Westport and Ilwaco, while 2016 was the lowest year for La Push and Astoria.
+2014 had the highest combined salmon fishery personal income impacts during the period overall and also for two port areas: Ilwaco and Astoria.
+The highest years for the remaining three port areas were 2004 for Neah Bay, and 2015 for both La Push and Westport (Figure 5.1.b and Table 5.1.a).

-Although not included in these economic impact estimates, ocean tribal commercial troll salmon fisheries may also occur and contribute economically to the coastal communities.
-Queets River coho are also taken in inriver commercial and tribal net fisheries and recreational fisheries which also contribute economically to the coastal communities.
-During 2004-2016, estimated Queets River coho commercial net fisheries harvests averaged 10,772 fish, ranging from 25,004 fish in 2009 to 2,261 in 2007; ceremonial & subsistence harvests averaged 763 fish, ranging from 1,680 fish in 2009 to 209 in 2015; and inriver recreational harvests of averaged 833 fish, ranging from 1,625 fish in 2014 to 52 in 2006.2 Given these fisheries do occur and contribute to the coastal communities, the economic benefit from salmon fisheries outlined in this document could be higher that reported.
+Although not included in these non-tribal economic impact estimates, tribal commercial ocean troll salmon fisheries also occur and contribute economically to the coastal communities.
+In addition, Queets coho are also taken in inriver commercial and tribal net fisheries and recreational fisheries which also contribute economically to the coastal communities.
+During 2004-2016, estimated Queets coho commercial net fisheries harvests averaged 10,823 fish, ranging from 25,004 fish in 2009 to 2,261 in 2007; ceremonial & subsistence harvests averaged 763 fish, ranging from 1,677 fish in 2009 to 187 in 2007; and inriver recreational harvests averaged 790 fish, ranging from 1,625 fish in 2014 to 46 in 2006.
+Given that these fisheries do occur and contribute to coastal communities, the economic benefit from affected salmon fisheries is likely higher and more widely distributed than is indicated by the economic benchmark used in this document.